Biblioklept/hyperessentials/he-fnv/MIM-GUIDE/README.md

 - Install all downloaded mods to the `Bug Fixes` section.
 - If you installed the `MIM-MERGE` file, double click on the `Weapon Mesh Improvement Mod`, go to `Optional ESPs`, and move it from the `Available ESPs` section, to the `Optional ESPs` section.
 Do the same for the `New Vegas Mesh Improvement Mod` if installed.
 - Sort your modlist, manually is recommended to counter LOOT's errors, however if you feel like using LOOT, I can't stop you.

+**NOTE:** You do not need to have Vanilla Iron Sights - Redux installed if you have this installed, however, It doesn't hurt to keep it enabled.